Online Master’s Programs in Health Law & Policy

 - Expected Time to Completion: 18 months

 Seton Hall created the Center for Health & Pharmaceutical Law & Policy to provide comprehensive education on how law and policy interact and impact the healthcare and life sciences industries.
-The online master of legal studies degree offers students the ability to specialize in several fields, including health and hospital law.
+The online master of legal studies degree allows students to specialize in several fields, including health and hospital law.

 - Location: Newark, New Jersey